hindu-comm/weblogs/manasataramgini/2010/08/2010-08-29_visualizing-shivajis-svarajya.md

 mauryan at Javli.
 Then netAjI pALkar became the chief of staff until he was captured, converted to Mohammedanism and dispatched to Afghanistan.
 Then pratAprav gujjar became the next chief of staff, who died in the mad charge at Bahlol Khan at Nessari.
-In the interim shivAjI appointed his half-brother AnandrAv bhosle to lead the forces.
+In the interim shivAjIappointed his half-brother AnandrAv bhosle to lead the forces.
 AnandrAv had the unusual command of a haft-hazAri, though he was not officially ever made the chief.
 However, in many encounters he was the de facto field commander but often not the official one.
 In the final phase of shivAjI’s career he appointed hambirrav mohite as the chief of the army and he continued even after shivAjI’s death till his own death in the great battle of Wai against the Mogols.
 Early in his career he dismissed the inept shamrao paNDit and replaced him with moro tryaMbak paNDit.
 This move was most fruitful, as the brAhmaNa prime minister proved effective in many aspects, an administrator, fort-designer and field commander leading shivAjI’s armies to some of their best victories.
 It is interesting to note that the school textbooks in my days completely downplayed his role.
 The reasons for this are hardly surprising to the astute.